viniciussoaresti/whativelearned/backend/web.md

 That's what makes a proxy so powerful.
 They can make all of your internet activity appear as if it's coming from a completely different location", [Free Code Camp](https://www.freecodecamp.org/news/what-is-a-proxy-server-in-english-please/).

+It can be a router, a 'server' functioning as cache, filter, load balancer, etc.

 # Web Pages:
 ## Dynamic Web Pages: